sharkbox-labs/sharkwalk/README.md

 <img src='readme/shark.png' />

 > 'Jellywave' is the codename for Shark Walk.
 The app integrates mapping with crime data to help walkers find a safe path to their destinations.
+Walkers are provided a color gradient polyline associated with the crime incidence at each location along the path, and a link to walking directions of the chosen route.

 ## Team